tyrdbs/tyrdbs/README.md

 Contribution
 ====

-If you'd like to contribute, We'll gladly accept PRs, ideas, critiques or whatever else you can spare :) As mentioned in the [Status](#Status) section, there's much to do.
+If you'd like to contribute, we'll gladly accept PRs, ideas, critiques or whatever else you can spare :) As mentioned in the [Status](#Status) section, there's much to do.
 Most notably, networking protocol is basically non-existent at the moment.
 As is transaction log.
+The list goes on.

 License
 ====